nguyenducminhkhoi/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Khoi Nguyen is a PhD candidate in Computer Science at Oregon State University.
 His research interests include computer vision and machine learning.
-His current research focuses on applying deep learning approaches in computer vision such as image and video segmentation (semantic and instance segmentation), object tracking, few-shot learning, and optimization.
+His current research focuses on applying deep learning approaches in computer vision such as image and video segmentation, object tracking, few-shot learning, and optimization.